CV / About.

 Darren is comfortable using a variety of industry-standard radio playout and editing systems and has a full driving licence.

-He lives in Reykjavík, Iceland.
+He lives with his partner of nearly 30 years in Reykjavík, Iceland.
 And that is something he has wanted to say for a very long time.